My Little Pony: Friendship Is Magic: Home media and streaming services

+In 2011, Celebration at Canterlot (a two-episode DVD) was available at Target stores with toys from the franchise.

 With several other Hasbro properties, Friendship Is Magic was added to Netflix on April 1, 2012, in the United States.
 In 2015, the series and several other shows based on Hasbro properties were planned to be dropped from the streaming service.
 However, Hasbro and Netflix later decided to keep the shows on the latter.
 Friendship Is Magic was intended to be removed in August 2018; a few seasons were dropped before they were brought back.
-The series is set to be removed from Netflix on January 31, 2022.
-In 2011, Celebration at Canterlot (a two-episode DVD) was available at Target stores with toys from the franchise.
+Most of the series was removed from Netflix worldwide on January 31, 2022, and the show was fully taken off of Netflix in the United States on April 1, 2025.
+In addition to other Hasbro shows, seasons 3-9 of Friendship Is Magic are currently available for streaming in the United States on FAST streaming service Tubi, owned by Fox Corporation.

 Shout!
 Factory has the DVD rights for the series in Region 1.
 Twenty-three five-episode DVDs and three six-episode DVDs have been released.
 The series' first seven seasons have been released in DVD box sets.
 United Kingdom-based Clear Vision has the publishing rights in Region 2 (which includes most of Western Europe and the Middle East), but the company entered administration in December 2013.
 Madman Entertainment has the Region 4 DVD and digital-download rights.